Skip to main content

 If a walk-in customer needs to sign a waiver but does not have an order in your system yet, you have two options.

-Option 1: Create the order first, then share the waiver link from the order.
+Option 1: Create the order first, then send the waiver link from the order.
 This is the cleanest approach because the resulting signed waiver attaches to the customer's specific order and shows up in your Signed in Guests section.
-Create the order using the standard order-creation flow, then follow the steps in the previous section to copy the link and share it.
+Create the order using the standard order-creation flow, then send the waiver link from the order's Signed in Guests section using the send message tool, the copy button, or the QR code.

 Option 2: Use the generic waiver link.
 Each waiver in your account has a generic link that is not tied to any specific order.
 The link appears beneath the waiver name on the Waivers list (it follows the format https://waivers.waverez.com/[waiver-id]).
 When a customer fills out a waiver via this generic link, the submission is recorded in Completed waivers but is not associated with any order.